 - Information gathering – Do proper QA.
-Manually test/review the application, check all entry points and client-side codes.
+Manually test/review the application and check all entry points and client-side codes.
 Classify third-party hosted content.

 - Authorization – Test the application for path traversals; vertical and horizontal access control issues; missing authorization and insecure, direct object references.

 - Cryptography – Secure all data transmissions.
-Check that any portion of data been encrypted?
-Algorithm is good?
+Check that any portion of data has been encrypted?
+The algorithm is good?
 Do randomness errors exist?

 Refer to the OWASP Web Application Security Testing Cheat Sheet for additional information for details study and information.